 The COMPARE subcommand is only relevant if producing boxplots, and it is only useful there is more than one dependent variable and at least one factor.
-If /COMPARE=GROUPS is specified, then one plot per dependent variable is produced, containing boxplots for all the factors.
-If /COMPARE=VARIABLES is specified, then one plot per factor is produced, each each containing one boxplot per dependent variable.
-If the /COMPARE subcommand is ommitted, then PSPP uses the default value of /COMPARE=GROUPS.
+If /COMPARE=GROUPS is specified, then one plot per dependent variable is produced, each of which contain boxplots for all the cells.
+If /COMPARE=VARIABLES is specified, then one plot per cell is produced, each containing one boxplot per dependent variable.
+If the /COMPARE subcommand is omitted, then PSPP behaves as if /COMPARE=GROUPS were given.

-The ID subcommand also pertains to boxplots.
-If given, it must specify a variable name.
-Outliers and extreme cases plotted in boxplots will be labelled with the case from that variable.
+The ID subcommand is relevant only if /PLOT=BOXPLOT or /STATISTICS=EXTREME has been given.
+If given, it should provide the name of a variable which is to be used to labels extreme values and outliers.
 Numeric or string variables are permissible.
-If the ID subcommand is not given, then the casenumber will be used for labelling.
+If the ID subcommand is not given, then the case number will be used for labelling.

 The CINTERVAL subcommand specifies the confidence interval to use in calculation of the descriptives command.
-The default it 95%.
+The default is 95%.